G-vans/homey/README.md

 [Go Back to the top](#Homey-Estate-Intel-App)

 ## Known Bugs
-* deploying backend successfully.
+* Deploying backend unsuccessfully.
-* Unable to fetch from server to the react frontend.
-* Uncaught promise in the fetch actions
+* All requests are done from Localhost.

 ## License